fluidself/fluidself.org/_books/health-and-fitness/the-wahls-protocol.md

 - Filter your water.
 There are many levels of filtering available; even a pitcher with a filter can reduce toxins in your tap water.
 A reverse-osmosis system is superior because it is the only way to remove the various drugs that have likely entered your water supply; it is what I have installed in our home.

-**Supplementation**
+### Supplementation

 Because there is a lower intake of **calcium** in Wahls Paleo (approximately 950 mg) and Wahls Paleo Plus (750 mg) than in the Wahls Diet (1,450 mg), I suggest that you consider taking 250 mg calcium citrate once or twice a day depending on your gender, age, and which diet you are following.
-It is important to intentionally and consistently eat calcium-rich foods--like eating the bones in canned salmon, as well as almonds, bok choy, and collard greens--but supplementation is an insurance policy.
+It is important to intentionally and consistently eat calcium-rich foods—like eating the bones in canned salmon, as well as almonds, bok choy, and collard greens—but supplementation is an insurance policy.

 If you take molecularly distilled fish oil (as opposed to fermented cod-liver oil), you should also take **vitamin E** in the form of mixed tocopherols or tocotrienols at 200 to 400 mg per day.
 (Note that 1 mg equals approximately 1.5 IU per day; some supplements are labeled with IUs instead of milligrams.)

 If you develop problems with constipation, I suggest you take in more **fiber**.
 The intent is to take in enough fiber to poop two to three times a day without having an accident in your pants!
 Look for soluble fiber products made from psyllium husks.

-**Stress Management**
+### Stress Management

 I recommend doing something stress-relieving several times each day, such as one thing in the morning and one thing in the afternoon or evening.